danyayay/ynet_adaptive/README.md

 In each folder, scripts for pretraininng, generalizing, baseline fine-tuning, and MoSA fine-tuning are provided.
 Please check out L5 experiment in [this repository](link).

-Our pretrained models can be downloaded from [here](https://drive.google.com/file/d/12Za6XlInUPzk5__Xwj_k14lw2dBaVqMn/view?usp=sharing).
+Our pretrained models can be downloaded from [here](https://drive.google.com/file/d/12Za6XlInUPzk5__Xwj_k14lw2dBaVqMn/view?usp=sharing) and should be placed under `ckpts/`.

 <!-- &nbsp;&nbsp;&nbsp;&nbsp;Our pretrained models can be downloaded from [google drive](https://drive.google.com/drive/folders/1HzHP2_Mg2bAlDV3bQERoGQU3PvijKQmU).